steffandrosinos/LearningHaskell/README.md

 # Learning Haskell

 This is code that I wrote to learn the language Haskell.
+Most of these files are answers to assignments given by the Programming Language Paradigms module.